This article may contain compensated links. See our full disclosure here

 Accommodation is the next major Italy trip cost.
 Fortunately you can find excellent lodging across Italy at prices to suit all types of traveler.
 From grand palazzi with canal views in Venice to charming B&Bs in Rome and farm stays in Tuscany there are many different options to choose from.

 Here is a guide to the cost per room per night for each style of travel.
-Hotel rooms are generally on the small side so families and groups should consider renting apartments on AirBnB and Booking.com in the major cities.
+Hotel rooms are generally on the small side so families and groups should consider renting apartments on Booking.com, the Plum Guide or Airbnb in the major cities.
 This style of accommodation is much better value in terms of space than traditional hotels.

 Italian properties in this price range offer lots of value.
 You’ll find rooms at charming small boutique hotels and larger apartments in the central historic districts of the main cities.
 In the countryside you’ll find historic properties and upscale farm stays in this price range and they are a great way to immerse yourself in Italian culture.